raspberrypilearning/motor-robot-buggy-scratch/en/step_12.md

 --- task ---

-Keep trying it out and adding the `blocks`{:class="block3myblocks"} you need until you finish your challenge!
+Keep trying it out and add the `blocks`{:class="block3myblocks"} you need until you finish your challenge!

 ```blocks3
 when [space v] key pressed